turingschool/curriculum/source/projects/microblogger.markdown

 When connecting to a third-party service, from the developer's perspective, possibly the simplest form of authentication is passing the user's username and password.
 Unfortunately, this puts more work on the user and is less secure than more robust schemes such as OAuth.

-The OAuth authentication system is a more complex private/public key exchange that requires several steps and a difficult-to-follow workflow that requires a handshake with the remote service.
-So that we can focus on the important parts of this exercise, all this complexity has been pushed into the `jumpstart_auth` gem.
-You can use this library inside your initialize method...
+The OAuth authentication system is a more complex workflow that involves a *lot* of moving parts.
+All this complexity has been pushed into the `jumpstart_auth` gem so that we can focus on the important parts of this exercise.
+You can use this library inside your initialize method:

 ```ruby
   def initialize